badgumby/configuration/README.md

 ###### rofi
 > Place file 'config' in /home/$USER/.config/rofi/

+###### scrot-gui
+> Place file 'scrot-gui' in /usr/sbin/ and chmod +x.
+Bind to PrintScreen button.

+> Simple screenshot GUI for linux scrot command using zenity

 ###### terminal-colors
 > Hexadecimal color codes for any terminal that doesn't support external schemes (tilda)